qinguorui2001/tp/docs/UserGuide.md

 * Shows the assignment list of the student at the specified `INDEX`.

 Examples:****
-* `show 1` renders the first student’s assignment list on the right side of the app.
+* `show 1` renders the first student’s assignment list on the assignment list panel.
 * The index refers to the index shown in the displayed student list.
   ![result for 'show assignment list'](images/userguide/showAssignmentListResult.png)